yf-dev/trickybot/README.md

 TrickyBot is a Discord bot for very very tiny gaming community.

-this bot will add and remove specific role automatically for members who are playing nice game like [Tricky Towers](http://www.trickytowers.com/) within the same Discord server.
+This bot will add and remove specific role automatically for members who are playing nice game like [Tricky Towers](http://www.trickytowers.com/) within the same Discord server.

 TrickyBot was created for [Korean Tricky Towers Union Discord](http://bit.ly/kttu-discord), but it can be easily applied to other game communities.